Need Help Filing Estate Tax Returns?

 There are many instances where you may be faced with questions regarding estate tax law, the most common being inheritance of a property after someone dies.
 However, you may also face estate tax questions when starting a new business or in other circumstances.
 Whatever the reason, inheriting property puts you in a different tax bracket and you may have to pay estate tax on the property.
 Additionally, purchasing property means that you will likely have to consider estate tax matters your beneficiaries may face.
 This can make tax season all the more headache-inducing.
 Consider hiring an experienced estate tax return attorney to help you file your estate tax return.

-With over 60 collective years of experience between them, the estate tax return lawyers of Temmerman, Cilley & Kohlmann, LLP have a wealth of knowledge regarding California state and federal tax laws.
+With over 60 collective years of experience between them, the estate tax return lawyers of Temmerman, Cilley & Kohlmann, LLP, have a wealth of knowledge regarding California state and federal tax laws.
 Our team includes an attorney who is also a certified public accountant who is distinctly qualified to analyze the application of complex estate tax laws that apply to unique and complicated estates — these types of estates usually contain business interests or numerous parcels of real estate.
-Our talented attorneys will utilize their experience and knowledge to the fullest extent when it comes to providing full-service legal representation to the residents of San Jose and Danville in need of estate tax planning — including preparation of estate and gift tax returns.
+Our talented attorneys will use their experience and knowledge to the fullest extent when it comes to providing full-service legal representation to the residents of San Jose and Danville in need of estate tax planning – including preparation of estate and gift tax returns.
 We can also help our clients qualify for special use valuation, extensions of time to file (or pay) estate taxes or deferral of estate taxes, when appropriate.

-In What Case Would I Need to Hire an Estate Tax Lawyer?
+In What Case Would I Need To Hire An Estate Tax Lawyer?

 Estates can refer to personal residences as well as places of business.
 If you inherit either type of property, you will be subject to different tax laws pertaining to the estate.
 Additionally, if you own property or businesses, then your estate plan should include considerations for estate taxes.
 The forms and information can be overwhelming and confusing — you will benefit immensely from having an experienced estate tax return lawyer at your side, especially if any of the following pertains to you:

 - You are involved in international business.
-International dealings often complicate inheritance matters exponentially — it is especially wise in this instance to have an attorney with experience in both estate and international tax laws to ensure that the right forms are filled out.
+International dealings often complicate inheritance matters exponentially.
+It is especially wise in this instance to have an attorney with experience in both estate and international tax laws to ensure that the right forms are filled out.

 - Starting your own business.
 It is an elaborate process to start your own business — make sure that you and your business are protected by ensuring the legality of your establishment’s tax return.
 A qualified tax attorney can help you determine which business type to file under based on your individual case.
 A lawyer can also give you legal advice concerning the financial structure of your business, potentially allowing you more financial freedom to grow your legacy.